wxsd-sales/qr-code-based-authentication/README.md

 [RFC8628](tools.ietf.org/html/rfc8628).

-The target audience for this PoC are [Webex Integration](https://developer.webex.com/docs/integrations) Developers who want a seamless way to sign-in their users with Webex on devices with limited or web or input capability — Smart TVs, In-Car Displays or Apps running on RoomOS devices (in kiosk mode).
+The target audience for this PoC are [Webex Integration](https://developer.webex.com/docs/integrations) Developers who want a seamless way to sign-in their users with Webex on devices with limited web or input capability — Smart TVs, In-Car Displays or Apps running on RoomOS devices (in kiosk mode).

 <p align="center">
     <img src="https://user-images.githubusercontent.com/6129517/152389389-8459b694-5063-4bfd-b113-4bf032c7b637.gif"